They are a variety of medications that are used for some types of mental disorders, mainly schizophrenia and manic depression.

-It is different in that it appears to have little or no effect on the dopamine systems that control movement, and therefore causes almost none of the stiffness, tremors, or sluggishness that you can get with other antipsychotics.
+It is different in that it appears to have little or no effect on the dopamine systems that control movement.
+Therefore, it causes almost none of the stiffness, tremors, or sluggishness you can get with other antipsychotics.

 Although it tends to cause drowsiness, some people are willing to put up with this because it makes them feel less sluggish than older antipsychotics.

 It also does not appear to produce the longer-term problem of tardive dyskinesia and can be used to help alleviate this.

 The main drawback is that it can affect your bone marrow, leading to a shortage of white blood cells.

 This makes you vulnerable to infections.
 If this happens, the drug is stopped immediately to heal the bone marrow.